in collaboration with IQ BALAM - Juan José Chiriz Cuat

 The ideological foundation of the colonial empire is Christianity.

-COLLABORATOR BIO: Juan José Chiriz Chat, Maya name IQ BALAM, is a Maya priest and musician from the Maya Kaqchikel community.
+COLLABORATOR BIO: Juan José Chiriz Chat, Maya name IQ BALAM, is a Maya priest, activist and musician from the Maya Kaqchikel community.
 He is a researcher in ancestral knowledge and natural medicine.
 He studied 'Rights of Indigenous Peoples' and is involved in transmitting knowledge of Mayan spirituality and preserving indigenous culture in various NGOs and local art academies.
 He has been a lecturer at national and international level on topics such as Mayan cosmovision, ancestral knowledge, good living and indigenous peoples' rights and a member of inter-institutional state roundtables on indigenous peoples and climate change.